kazukimiyama/Viable_tumor_cell_density/README.md

 Please open the model_train.ipynb, and run the cell sequentially.
 Then, the training of the model begins, and the weights are stored when the F-measure for the validation data is best.

-※The weights of our results are available in the release section.
+※The weights of our results are available in the releases/assets section.
 Please download the file best_F_xxx.pth and place it in the directory data/σ=6/xxx=test/weight_F/nuclei_sarcoma.

 # Step_3 Model evaluation